Everand: An update about this audiobook subscription

 When I wrote this post a few years ago about where to find free audiobooks, several people suggested Everand in the comments and I started using it a little bit that summer.

-Then a few months later, I started using it in earnest, and I am HOOKED.
-Five years laters and it’s still in constant rotation!
+Then a few months later, I started using it in earnest, and I was HOOKED and recommended it far and wide for years

 Imagine Audible like a giant bookstore.